28 Sep The Health Benefits of Pumpkin

-As we approach October, the supermarkets will begin stocking Pumpkins aplenty.
-Most are destined for decoration only, and indeed those aren’t generally grown for taste – but grow your own and see just how delicious, and versatile the pumpkin can be.
+Every October, the supermarkets will begin stocking Pumpkins aplenty.
+Most are destined for decoration only.
+Halloween pumpkins sold by supermarkets aren’t generally grown for taste.
+But grow your own and see just how delicious, and versatile the pumpkin can be.

 Pumpkin is packed full of nutrients – rich in vitamins and minerals, but low in calories and high in fibre.
 Both the pumpkin flesh and seeds can be used in many ways and in both sweet and savoury dishes.

 The benefits of pumpkin to our health are wide-spread too;